-In computer programming, a dereference operator, also known as an indirection operator, operates on a pointer variable and returns the location value, or l-value, that it points to in memory.
+In computer programming, a dereference operator, also known as an indirection operator, operates on a pointer variable.
+It returns the location value, or l-value in memory pointed to by the variable's value.
 In the C programming language, the deference operator is denoted with an asterisk (*).

 int x; int *p;

 Now we can set p to the location allocated for the value of x using the & operator, which means "address of."

 p = &x;